Natndez/Hablo/README.md

-This application is a SaaS project to learn a new language.
+This application is a SaaS project designed to help users learn a new language.
+It is intended to replicate that "gamey" vibe that duolingo has.

 (More descriptive README coming soon)